vcvpaiva/NetworkMathematics/README.md

 3. The [work with Larry Moss, Bert Gao, and Pavel Kovalev produced the preprint [Extracting Mathematical Concepts with Large Language Models](https://arxiv.org/abs/2309.00642) has been a bit neglected recently.
 For this we repurposed a text annotator [MathAnnotator](https://gaoq111.github.io/math_concept_annotation/).
 Now we're more interested in thinking about using LLMs for Natural Language Inference.

+4. A roadmap of sorts is available  [Network Mathematics: Projects and Problems](https://docs.google.com/document/d/1XihAI2fhHvE9Gg-CemXo7rK9Q3jRVwS3A4L2xpqozos/edit#heading=h.dkqktuuv2bds)

    # Work at Hausdorff

 1. When we have the latex of a text we can be certain that what the author calls a definition, is one such.
 Deyan Ginev did an incredible amount of work trying to get the different kinds of latex in the arxiv into a common format ar5iv as he calls it. so he has a gigantic corpus of author-identified "definitions", which we can, in principle, tap for our own purposes.
 Frederik Schaefer is investigating the idea and has a 1% sample. (more below)

- Josef Urban suggests  using LLMS to extract definitions.
+ Josef Urban suggested  using LLMS to extract definitions.
 I pointed him to our 'informal corpora' in
 * [TAC abstracts](https://github.com/vcvpaiva/NLIMath/blob/main/3000_sentences_extracted.jsonl) ~3K sentences in.
 [433 'clean' sentences](https://github.com/vcvpaiva/NLIMath/blob/main/Experiment436/Experiment2.txt) from above.

 * [nLab 2020](https://github.com/ToposInstitute/nLab2024-corpus) and 2024 (~15K, ~19K pages) in json format. [nLab `clean' sentences](https://raw.githubusercontent.com/ToposInstitute/nlab-corpus/main/nlab_examples.csv) ~50K